galeree/Large-Scale-Assigment1/README.md

 # Novel Clustering
-This is a novel clustering script using Hadoop written in Python and Java
+This is a novel clustering script used for Hadoop written in Python and Java

 # Folder
 - mapreduce    Contains map and reduce code written in Python.
 - Remote       Contains java code used to execute Python map-reduce file.
+- command.txt Important hadoop command for each mapreduce step.

 # Map reduce step in each mapreduce#.py
 1. Word Count for each file